CHiPs44/YetAnotherPicoComputer/50-Software.md

 These are intended to be run on YAPC itself, making it a self contained machine.

-They all need an editor of some sort.
+They all need an editor of some sort for source files and a similar way to edit command line.

 ### Interpreters